-END@ terminate the program list WAIT@ IF: < condition > suspend program operation if the condition is satisfied STOP 2 IF: (condition) transfer to the next data vector if the condition is satisfied M@m give the length of the data vector (= m).
+Control instructions.
+END@ terminate the program list WAIT@ IF: $\langle condition \rangle$ suspend program operation if the condition is satisfied STOP@ IF: (condition) transfer to the next data vector if the condition is satisfied M@m give the length of the data vector (=m).
 This is usually the first instruction of any SURVO program.
-N@n give the number of data vectors (= n).
+N@n give the number of data vectors (=n).
 This instruction may be omitted.
-SPACES© k set the width of the result print- out to k characters.
-COMMENTE Comment string the program can be made more read- NAME@ <identifier <="" td="">of variables) give a name to a group of variables.</identifier> of variables) give a name to a group of variables.
+SPACES@k set the width of the result printout to k characters.
+COMMENT@ (comment string) the program can be made more readable by using comments NAME@ (identifier) (list of variables) give a name to a group of variables.
+CALL@ u_1 (identifier l) give the variables u_1, \ldots, u_r new names $u_r \langle \text{identifier } r \rangle$